romkey/pdxhackerspace-hackstack/docs/contributing.md

 If it's absolutely necessary that an application be pinned to a specific version of a database then of course that's acceptable, but both Postgresql and MariaDB have excellent backwards compability

 We recognize the "single point of failure" argument but in particular, Postgresql is a tank and if it's failed then server maintainers have immediate issues they need to deal with that are more important than any one application.

+Redis is an exception.
+The official position on multi-application Redis is to use one instance of Redis per application.
+Applications which require Redis should provide their own service definitions for it in their compose file and should isolate it on a network they share with it.
+Since Redis is most commonly used for transient data like caches it probably doesn't require backups.
+If it does the application should provide for them.

 ## Environment and Configuration